-- $\mathtt{XS}[x]$ (for Shift).
-This command adds the additional horizontal space x before the next note (or rest); x is a decimal number, giving the amount of shift, in units of a notehead width. - X: [x] or X[x]: initiates a "group shift", which operates like XS[x], except that everything from the insertion point onward in the current voice is shifted until a termination symbol ("shift end") is encountered. - X: ends a "group shift". - X[x] (without any S or :) is a so-called hard space.
-It inserts the specified space (in units of notehead widths) at the present point in all staves of the system.
+- XS[x] (for Shift).
+This command shifts the next character; x is a decimal number, giving the amount of shift, in units of a notehead width. - X: [x] or X[x]: initiates a "group shift", which operates like XS[x], except that everything from the insertion point onward in the current voice is shifted until a termination symbol ("shift end") is encountered. - X: ends a "group shift". - X[x] (without any S or :) is a so-called hard space.
+It inserts the specified space, given in units of notehead widths, at the present point in all staves of the system.
 If x is negative, space will be removed.

-Because horizontal spacing in parts will usually differ from that in the score, scor2prt (cf. Section C 1) will by default copy only the shift commands (XS[x], X:[x] and X:) into the parts, but not the hardspace command (X[x]).
+Because horizontal spacing in parts will usually differ from that in the score, scor2prt (cf. Section C 1) will by default copy only the shift commands XS[x], X:[x] and X: into the parts, but not the hardspace command X[x].